What is an Easement?

 What is an easement in gross?

 An easement in gross is a personal easement that does not transfer with the property deed.
-For instance, if neighbor John grants Tom access to the public beach by crossing over John’s property when Tom sells his land, the new owner is not legally entitled to cross John’s property.
+For instance, if neighbor John grants Tom access to the public beach by crossing over John’s property when Tom sells his land, the new property owner is not legally entitled to cross John’s property.
 The new owner does not have an easement to get to the beach through John’s land.
 A title search would not show an easement in gross.

 Examples of easements include: